 but is also available at gitlab.

-Both a walk-through tutorial and detailed documentation is available.
+Both a walk-through tutorial, with some example data, and detailed documentation is available.

 Omniplate requires an annotation file detailing what strains and media are in each well of the plate.
-We provide an example file and the data from an experiment run on a Tecan plate reader in a format produced by the plate reader.
-Both are Microsoft Excel spreadsheets and are used in the tutorial.
+We provide some example files and data from experiments run on a Tecan plate reader.

 We use wells that contain only media to correct wells with both cells and media for the media's OD and fluorescence readings.
 In the annotation file, these media-only wells are denoted "null" to indicate no cells are present.